kaz-utashiro/Getopt-EX-autocolor/README.md

 Each sub-module is expected to have `&get_color` function which return the list of RGB values for requested name, but currently name `background` is only supported.
 Each RGB values are expected in a range of 0 to 255 by default.
-If the list first entry is a HASH reference, it may include maximum number indication like `{ max => 65535 }`.
+If the first entry of the list is a HASH reference, it may include maximum number indication like `{
+max => 65535 }`.

 Terminal luminance is calculated from RGB values by this equation and produces decimal value from 0 to 100.